myguybetter/GoogleIPHunter/README.md

 ![progress](http://progressed.io/bar/100?title=progress)

-This project, GoogleIPHunter, is mainly for collecting global google ipv4 addresses.
-Mostly Google Global Cache IPs (GGC), also with Official IPs.
+This project 'GoogleIPHunter' is mainly for collecting global google ipv4 addresses.
+Mostly Google Global Cache IPs (GGC).

 GGC IPs provide with 3 kinds of certs, including **"google.com (these ones could be applied to hosts)"**, **"*.googlevideo.com"** and **"edgestatic.com"**.
+IPs with "google.com" and "*.googlevideo.com" certs can be used in GAE like proxies (Goproxy, XX-net etc.).

 You can check Google's Official GGC Distribution Map here: https://peering.google.com/#/infrastructure

-All countries/areas' data had been collected, but still need updates.
+All countries/areas' data had been collected, but updates are needed.
 You can check the tables below.

 **Caution: You could fork this project yourself, but please DO NOT distribute these contents to any other sites, or I would delete this repository.
 Thank you.**